Idaho Forest Group

 Idaho Forest Group manufactures and distributes this incredible, sustainable product called wood.
 Headquartered with solid family roots in Idaho, the company is now one of America’s largest lumber producers, with capacity for more than 1 billion board feet per year, and markets around the globe.
 Idaho Forest Group was formed in 2008 when two regional timber interests – Riley Creek Lumber and Bennett Forest Industries – combined their resources.
 The company continues to invest in new facilities, technology and the communities they live in.

-Idaho Forest Group uses the Omnivex Moxie digital communications platform to power 17 screens across its six locations.
+Idaho Forest Group uses the Omnivex Moxie digital signage software to power 17 screens across its six locations.
 In each location, the screens are located in the lobby and breakroom areas.
 For the first phase of the project, Idaho Forest Group has focused on streamlining and speeding up the process of sharing information on their screens.
 They are now able to share live news from Thomson Reuters, video content, important company and human resources information, and other timely information like local events across their facilities.
 Additionally, they have created a series of virtual facility tours using drones and are sharing those on the screens, which enables employees to see parts of the organization they wouldn’t see otherwise.

 Idaho Forest Group is currently working on Phase 2 of the project which is focused on getting Key Performance Indicators (KPIs) onto the existing screens and potentially adding more screens to the plant floor.
 In Phase 3 of the project, Idaho Forest Group plans to integrate the IFGTV and Omnivex Moxie with their Human Resources system to provide a more enriched platform to communicate with their employees.